Top Rope Climbing

 Another critical factor in top rope climbing is communication.
 Before climbing, both partners should check the others’ gear and rope tie-ins.
 Practice following the system from one end to the other, starting with either the climber or the belayer’s system.
 Please ensure the climber’s harness and shoes are on correctly and that their tie-in knot is clean.
-Then, follow the rope up from the climber’s harness to the anchor point above, making sure there are no twists in the rope.
+Then, follow the rope up from the climber’s harness to the anchor point above, ensuring there are no twists.
 Finally, follow the rope back down to the belayer and double-check that their harness and belay device are secured correctly.
 Once both partners have completed this check, climbing can begin!
-This double checking provides redundancy, a habit heavily utilized in climbing skills, risk management, and etiquette.
+This double-checking provides redundancy, a habit heavily utilized in climbing skills, risk management, and etiquette.

-Before making the first move, the climber and belayer should exchange a call and response to confirm both partners are ready to go.
+Before making the first move, the climber and belayer should exchange a call and response to confirm that both partners are ready.
 That can look like simply asking your belaying partner if they are prepared for you to climb, or you can use the typical dialogue below.

 Climber: On belay?
 (Are you ready to belay?)